DavidNP96/project/LOGBOOK.md

 #25-10-2019:
 made dropdown button. perfected the tooltip on the donutchart. fixed some bugs with the linechart update and made donutchart updatefunction.

+#28-10-2019:
+today I fixed a bug with my tooltip and made my appear in a box.
+Also made a for my worldmap and piechart.
+Did some styling with changing the colors of my worldmap and my donutchart.
+ALso made an error handler for my dropdown since there are countries that do not carry any data.
+The slider now also updates the donutchart.